The shockingly weird disappearance of Terrence Woods

 It’s also been reported by the news media that law enforcement never asked for Terrence’s cell phone records and never did a search history of Terrence’s laptop.
 Both would have required going to a judge and getting a subpoena, which would require evidence of a crime or that he is endangered.
 Law enforcement officials concluded the evidence showed Terrence intended to disappear.
 Many were shocked this never happened.
 People familiar with cases like this said it would not have been hard to get the proper authority to do the searches.

-In an interview, the local sheriff said that the guys working the SAR operation will tell you that Terrence was not in this area, the area that we searched.
+In an interview, the local sheriff said that the guys working the SAR operation would tell you that Terrence was not in this area, the area that we searched.
 They determined that he slid down the bank and made it to the road.
 After that, they don’t know where he would have gone.
-They said if he was hurt or injured they would have found him and if he had done something fatal the dogs would have found him.
+They said if he was hurt or injured, they would have found him, and if he had done something fatal, the dogs would have found him.

-Search teams also found no prints in the fresh snow, with no indication whatsoever the Terrence was ever there.
+Search teams also found no prints in the fresh snow, and there was no indication whatsoever that Terrence was ever there.

 Raw TV said “We can confirm that Terrence Woods, a member of one of our production teams, went missing on Friday, October 5, in Orogrande, Nez Perce National Forrest, Idaho.
 The Idaho County Sheriff’s Office was immediately informed, and they implemented a Search and Rescue operation.

-Mr. Woods is a well-liked, valued member of the production team, and we have been working closely with the Sheriff’s Office which has been leading the search.
-Mr. Woods’ family is in direct contact with the Sheriff’s Office.
+Mr. Woods is a well-liked, valued member of the production team.
+We have been working closely with the Sheriff’s Office, which has been leading the search.
+Mr Woods’ family is in direct contact with the Sheriff’s Office.
 All inquiries regarding the status of the search should be directed to the Idaho County Sheriff’s Office.”

 Official and unofficial Theories